-DCU Library can supply material from our collections to both Irish and International libraries, with the exception of the following: reference material, restricted loan material, online journal/database content and special collections.
+DCU Library can supply material from our collections to both Irish and International libraries, with the exception of the following: reference material, 48-hour short loan, restricted loan material, online journal/database content and special collections.

 Requests are to be emailed to firstname.lastname@example.org with details of the requested item, the request number and a British Library Customer Code for billing purposes.